jessedow24/-Clutch-Pitch-PITCHf-x/README.md

 Now I had my dataset, I had to incorporate further cleaning.
 Prepping the data for supervised machine learning models, I took the following steps:

-* Use domain knowledge to make binning decisions, e.g. binning pitch types as "slider", "curveball", "fastball", "changeup", and make sure there was not a minority class problem (there was not, in this case).
+* Used domain knowledge to make binning decisions, e.g. generalizing multiple pitch types as "slider", "curveball", "fastball", "changeup", and made sure there was not a minority class problem (there was not, in this case).
-* Dummify classification features, e.g. "sky" (dome, cloudy, overcast, sunny)
+* Dummified classification features, e.g. "sky" (dome, cloudy, overcast, sunny)
-* One-hot-encode my dependent variable, breaking up into 4 features ("ball", "call_strike", "swg_strike", "contact")
+* One-hot-encoded my dependent variable, breaking up pitch_outcome into 4 features ("ball", "call_strike", "swg_strike", "contact")
-* Add complementary features, e.g. adding a "first pitch" boolean feature to account for the fact that for the first pitch of the inning, the values for the "delta_[pitchInfo]" were 0.
+* Added complementary features, e.g. added a "first pitch" boolean feature to account for the fact that for the first pitch of the inning, the values for the "delta_[pitchInfo]" were 0.

 <img alt="Predict" src="slideshow/4.png" width=450>

 # Creating non-parametric, supervised models

-With the data complete, it was time to create models.
+With the data complete, the next step was to create models.
 Models tested were:

 * Random Forest Classifier ([SKLearn](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html))
 * Gradient Boost ([XGBoost](http://xgboost.readthedocs.org/en/latest/model.html))
 * Neural Network ([Keras](http://keras.io/))

-The code for these models is here: (*run_random_forest.py*, *run_XGboost.py*, *run_neural_net.py*), and the models themselves are saved as .pkl (pickle) files which can be unpacked and used to make predictions for fresh data.
+The code for these models is here: (*run_random_forest.py*, *run_XGboost.py*, *run_neural_net.py*), and the models themselves are saved as .pkl (pickle) files which can be unpacked and used to make predictions on fresh data.

-For the ensemble methods, I used a gridsearch to determine the ideal hyperparameters.
-For the Neural Net, I used hyper-paramaters appropriate for a 4-category classifier.
+For the ensemble methods, I used a gridsearch to optimize hyperparameters.
+For the neural net, I used hyper-paramaters appropriate for a 4-category classifier.

 The feature importance from the random forest was used to provide a quick snapshot of what was going on with my data.